CupidonSauce173/Blur-Detection/README.md

 --images => --i
 --threshold => --t
 --output_file_name => --o

+examples of commands
+python detect_blur.py --i E:\turcot_images --t 20 --o "image_result.txt"
 ```

 ## Notes
 There will be a progress bar to show you how many images you process per second and also to show you where the script is.

+## Little explaination of why I did this
+This project helped the project Turcot with analysing which pictures where blurry from drone they used to do the cartography of the whole sector.
+In my system, it can process around 2.1 picture / second (pictures of 5472x3648 pixels and of around 4.5mb - 6.5mb).